LBMC/qY2H-Affinity-Ladder/README.md

 **<span style="color:teal">Introduction</span>**
 --
-This program permits to easily generate *in cellulo* affinity ladders from `quantitative Yeast Two Hybrid` experiments [Ref].
-The program requires linear flowcytometry data `.fcs` files, and generates a `.csv` table file associated with a `.pdf` report enclosing the affinity ladder graph.
+This program permits the automated generation of affinity ladders from `quantitative Yeast Two Hybrid` experiments.
+The program requires flow cytometry data `.fcs` files (linear scale).
+It generates a `.csv` table file that contains for each sample the mean reporter level.
+The actual affinity ladder graph is reported into a `.pdf` file.

+For more information, the reader is referred to our article: *bioarchive*

 **<span style="color:teal">Authors</span>**
 --